domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Fill a need
 Finger on the pulse
 Finger on the trigger
-Fire it up
+Fire off
-Fire up an instance
+Fire up
 First pass
 Front-end
 Front-line
 Full circle
 FYI only
+FYR only
 Game changing
 Gap analysis
 Get down to brass tacks